mxagar/data_structures_algorithms_udemy/Python_DSAlgo_Guide.md

 # All 4 cells reference the same object!
 counters = [0]*4 # [0,0,0,0]
 # But, if we add a value to one cell, a new object is created for that cell
-# if the objects are immutable
+# if the objects are IMMUTABLE
 counters[2] += 1 # [0,0,1,0]
 # Extend takes references to original objects
 prime.extend(extras)